x3fication/ParadiseClientSRC/README.md

 # ParadiseClientSRC
-ParadiseClient source leak by clarity team
+ParadiseClient source leak by clarity team (clarity.gay)

+join us at discord.gg/disabler

 Paradise Client private is just an addon for the public version.
 <h1 align="center">